Carnivore Diet: Everything You Need to Know (Updated 2020)

 How do you think my skin looks so good?

-#6 The Carnivore Diet May Help Prevent Chronic Disease
+#6 The Carnivore Diet May Help Prevent Diabetes and Other Chronic Diseases

 Insulin resistance and hyperinsulinemia are related to almost every disease [*]:

 It may not cause them all.
 But at the very least, persistently high insulin levels exacerbate them.

 By increasing protein, cutting out high-glycemic foods and removing the weapon of mass destruction that is vegetable oil, you’ll cut out some of the biggest culprits.

 What are the Downsides of the Carnivore Diet?